shreyaswaghe/Invader/README.md

 # Invader - A Python3/pygame based Space Invader Game

-Follow along and modified version of the tutorial from FreeCodeCamp https://www.youtube.com/watch?v=FfWpgLFMI7w
+Follow-along but modified version of the tutorial from FreeCodeCamp https://www.youtube.com/watch?v=FfWpgLFMI7w

 Please install pygame using this command:
 *pip install pygame*